 You or your doctor can usually confirm a body lice infestation through a visual examination of your body and clothing items.
 The presence of eggs and moving lice confirms infestation.

-Body lice are primarily treated by thoroughly washing yourself and any contaminated items with soap and hot water and drying clothing in a machine dryer using the hot cycle.
-Dry cleaning and ironing clothing that cannot be washed is also effective.
+Body lice are primarily treated by thoroughly washing yourself and any contaminated items with soap and hot water and drying clothing and bedding in a machine dryer using the hot cycle.
+Dry cleaning and ironing clothing that cannot be washed also is effective.

 If these measures don't work, you can try using an over-the-counter lotion or shampoo that has 1% permethrin (Nix) or pyrethrin.
 If that still doesn't work, your doctor can provide a prescription lotion.
 Lice-killing products can be toxic to humans, so follow the directions carefully.